BPJWES/KiCAD_Partslist_editor/README.md

 The 'Save Schematic' button updates the schematic files with the updated information as loaded through the 'Import CSV' operation.

-## Advanced use:
+## Advanced Usage
-To change the fields that the KiCAD PLE imports, exports and edits, edit the FieldKeywords.conf file
+To change the fields that the KiCad PLE imports, exports and edits, edit the FieldKeywords.conf file

 The syntax of the **FieldKeywords.conf** file is:
 First line is version string, this should not be changed Lastline is end-of-file indicator

-All lines starting with "<" define a field KiCAD PLE will look for in .SCH files
+All lines starting with "<" define a field KiCad PLE will look for in .SCH files

 The syntax of such a line is as follows: